 How did you prepare for the festivities?

-Oktoberfest is a bucket list item for so many people, so I organized a group to celebrate the event in Munich in 2014.
+Oktoberfest is a bucket list item for so many people, so I organized a group to celebrate the event in Munich.
 We got the buzz going at a pre-departure party at my house, where we shared German food, beer and language tips.